enkidevs/curriculum/typescript/introduction/tsc-using-types/tsc-number-string-boolean.md

 ---
 ## Content

-We can attach a type to a variable by adding a semi-colon (`:`) and a type after its name.
+We can attach a type to a variable by adding a colon (`:`) and a type after its name.

 ### String